cncf/devstats-helm/devstats-linodes-migration.md

 | PostgreSQL / Patroni | 18.1 / 4.1.0 (`devstats-patroni-18-hll`, hll 2.19, postgres_fdw local-socket) | same image family; newest = **PG 18.6 / patroni 4.1.5** - rebuild `devstats-docker-images/images/Dockerfile.patroni.18` right before migration, or reuse the exact current image (restores are pg_dump-based, minor-version mismatch is a non-issue) |
 | Grafana | 8.5.27 (custom image) | unchanged (do not upgrade during migration) |

-**OpenEBS 4.x note**: the 4.x umbrella chart bundles Mayastor/replicated storage which we do NOT want.
-Install with replicated + LVM + ZFS engines disabled so only `localpv-provisioner` (hostpath) is active, then install `dynamic-nfs-provisioner` 0.11.0 exactly as on OCI:
+**OpenEBS 4.x note**: the 4.x umbrella chart bundles Mayastor/replicated storage AND a Loki+Alloy observability stack (both `enabled: true` by default - verified in chart 4.5.1 values) which we do NOT want.
+Install with those disabled so only `localpv-provisioner` (hostpath) is active, then install `dynamic-nfs-provisioner` 0.11.0 exactly as on OCI:

 ```bash